agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/errors/lesson.md

 };
 ```

-Caller of the function can then catch the error with `try`/`catch` block:
+The caller of the function can then handle the error using a `try`/`catch` block:

 ```motoko
 try {